 The Venerable Moira Astin, Archdeacon of Reigate

-Rachel is currently Head of School at Christ Church Primary SW9.
-She has worked in education for twelve years, starting as a class teacher in a local Lambeth school.
+Rachel is currently Education Adviser for the Southwark Diocesan Board of Education, working with schools across the Diocese of Southwark.
+Previously she worked in schools within the Diocese of Southwark, starting as a class teacher in a local Lambeth school.
 Since 2012, Rachel has held leadership posts in three Lambeth schools, improving education and developing schools for local communities.
-Prior to teaching and education, Rachel worked in communications and public relations, within both the private and public sector.
-Her voluntary roles have included the Kennington Bethlehem Link, a member of the PCC at St. Augustine’s Church, Tooting, and a School Governor.
+Before teaching and education, Rachel worked in communications and public relations, within both the private and public sector.
+Her voluntary roles have include the Kennington Bethlehem Link and a member of the PCC at St. Augustine’s Church, Tooting.